jwuzzle/skyquest-client/README.md

 - Sign up: page/process for the users to create an account/profile
 - User homepage: page with all the features available to the users
 - Flight search: page for the user to search flights by origin airport and destination region by points
-- Airline partners by credit cards: page with information on airline partners by credit card

 ### Mockups